 Amelia is now 4 years old.
 She received an autism diagnosis earlier in the year but aside from that, it’s been a mostly positive year and we’ve managed to stay away from hospital stays outside of routine testing and upkeep with a handful of specialists.
 She’s still working hard at all the skills the doctors told us she’d likely never have and in the last year, she’s gained a lot of ground.

 In the past year, Amelia’s shaking has slowed immensely.
-We can’t call it an all-out stop yet but I think that some day we’ll get there.
+We can’t call it an all-out stop yet but I hope that some day we’ll get there.

 We’ve finally found a pair of glasses that she’s willing to leave on….which is super important for her.
 Her vision has always been a big issue and finding a script and a pair of glasses that work for her has been an incredible frustration.
 If her script is correct and she’s leaving her glasses on, she gains new skills left and right.
 She seems much more coherent too.
 If it’s off or there is something about the specs that bother her enough to be taking them off and destroying them, she loses skills and her shaking spells increase dramatically.
 This last time that she destroyed a pair of glasses, it took me several weeks to get them replaced.
 During that time, she spent so much time shaking and digging at her eyes that I think she must have finally decided that it was the glasses that made the difference.
 She was so happy to put them on when the new pair came in and she hasn’t bothered this pair at all.
 Finally, success!